Caesar Salad Recipe

 To shop my salad kitchen essentials, scroll to the “Shop the Post” section at the bottom of the blog!
 As always, make sure you’re subscribed to my newsletter for more recipes and content!

-My take on the classic Caesar Salad!
+A simple, satisfying, and perfectly balanced take on the classic Caesar salad.

 Servings 6 people